Sherbet vs. Sorbet: What’s the Difference?

-Everybody loves a frozen treat for dessert and lucky for us, there are plenty of different types to choose from.
+Everybody loves a frozen treats and slushy drinks and lucky for us, there are plenty of different types to choose from (we even tested the best fast food ice cream for you).
 I love a creamy bowl of ice cream after dinner which makes sherbets and sorbets the perfect choice for me.
 Both are frozen.
 Both are decadent.
 Both are refreshing and fruity!

 They’re both a fantastic way to end the day.
 It seems that the desserts have so much in common, so much that it’s sometimes hard to tell them apart.
 It got me thinking, sherbet vs sorbet…what is the difference?